S-Prehn/DistrSys/README.md

 }
 ```

-###  Part c: Is it possible to achieve “Exactly-Once” semantics for RMI method invocations?
+###  Part d: Is it possible to achieve “Exactly-Once” semantics for RMI method invocations?

 * `RPC(Remote Procedure Call)` allows client programs to call procedure in server programs running in different processes/system